mcharouk/aws/DiscoveryDays/Generative AI Essentials for Technical and Business Decision Makers.md

 * data refresh
 * process to integrate new model upgrades
 * testing, validation
+  * no equivalent of Sagemaker model monitor in Bedrock, but there is a feature to collect responses on cloudwatch or S3
+  * should implement some mechanism to have a feedback from users
+  * Human in the loop review

 ### Governance

 #### Transparency

 * Regarding users
   * Tell when AI is being used, how it works, risks associated (Service Cards)
   * [Service Card Structure](https://aws.amazon.com/blogs/machine-learning/introducing-aws-ai-service-cards-a-new-resource-to-enhance-transparency-and-advance-responsible-ai/)